Gliricidia sepium: Common names

+Elsewhere, it is also known as agunmaniye in Nigeria; rechesengel in Palau; and mãe-do-cacau in Portuguese.

 Description

 Gliricidia sepium is a medium-sized tree that grows 10-12 m high.
 The bark is smooth, and its color can range from a whitish gray to deep red-brown.
 The flowers are located on the end of branches that have no leaves.
 These flowers have a bright pink to lilac color that is tinged with white.
 A pale yellow spot is usually at the flower's base.
 The tree's fruit is a pod about 10-15 cm long.
 It is green when unripe and becomes yellow-brown when it reaches maturity.
 The pod produces four to ten round brown seeds.

-G. sepium is native to tropical dry forests in Mexico and Central America.
-In addition to its native range it is cultivated in many tropical and subtropical regions, including the Caribbean, northern parts of South America, central Africa, parts of India,parts of Sri Lanka, parts of Myanmar and Southeast Asia.
+Distribution and spread

+G. sepium has been cultivated extensively by indigenous American cultures in North, Central, and South America since the pre-Columbian era, which makes it difficult to ascertain its original native distribution.
+Genetic studies have identified the center of genetic diversity of G. sepium as the dry zones of southern Mexico and northern Central America, which is now generally regarded as its true native range.

+G. sepium was first introduced to the Philippines from Mexico via the Manila galleons along with 200 other tropical American plant species from as early as the early 1600s.
+Their use as a shade tree for cacao, coffee, and tea plantations led to their further spread.
+These later introductions include the Caribbean before 1850; Sri Lanka in the 1800s; India and Indonesia at around 1900; and West Africa, Uganda, and Kenya in the early 1900s.
+Other introductions followed in the 20th century and G. sepium now has a pantropical distribution.

-The tree grows well in acidic soils with a pH of 4.5-6.2.
+G. sepium grows well in acidic soils with a pH of 4.5-6.2.
 The tree is found on volcanic soils in its native range in Central America and Mexico.
 However, it can also grow on sandy, clay, and limestone soils.